 #4: Keyword Research

 It’s all about using the right keywords and avoiding the wrong ones.
 Sounds simple, right?
-Basically, you just have to get inside the head of your ideal customer.
+Basically, you just have to get inside the head of your ideal donor.
 What are they looking for?
-What problems do they want solved?
+What problems do they want to be solved?
 And, more specifically, what are they typing into Google to find the solution?

 #5: On-page Optimization